koenswinkelswfw/the-small-belligerent-foreign-country/README.md

 ### 4. Load the Extension
 - Click the **Load unpacked** button in the top-left corner of the Extensions page.
-- Navigate to the folder where you extracted or downloaded the `dist` folder.
+- Navigate to the folder where you extracted the SBFC.zip file and hence created the `dist` folder.
-- Select the `dist/` folder.
+- Select the `dist` folder.

 ### 5. Activate the Extension
 - The extension will now appear in your list of installed Chrome extensions.